piandchips/zigbee2mqtt/README.md

 # zigbee2mqtt docker-compose
-A full Zigbee2MQTT stack including Mosquito in a docker-compose file.
+A full Zigbee2MQTT stack including Mosquitto in a docker-compose file.

 Thanks to @Koenkk for creating Zigbee2MQTT!